D-Max 1.9 LS delivers what we expect from Isuzu

 LS is economical, drives well

 On the road this nineteen-hundred turbodiesel drives well.
 It has usable power, despite having ‘just’ 110kW at a relatively low 3,600 r/min peak.
 350 Nm offsets that in a reasonable band between 1800 and 2600 revs.
-It’s economical.
+It’s strongest suit is probably fuel economy.
 And it will do more than 1,000 km on a tank.

 The auto box gets on with it and seems well sorted.
 None of those unnecessary downshifts and sporadic up changes of yore.
 That, comfortable seats, and a pleasant, spacious driving environment conspire to deliver a very good all-round package.
 Its competitively priced too, sitting between the new Ranger, which still benefits sharp launch pricing, and its rival Hilux.